renatalantos/booking-system/README.md

 # Introduction

 The product Restaurant Booking System is a fictitious restaurant website.
-Beside being able to view pages like the home page, menu and the contact page, users are also able to create an account, sign in and avail of the table booking feature, which unregistered users don't have access to.
-Through the booking, users can access all their previous bookings, edit and delete them.
+Beside being able to view pages like the home page, menu and the contact page, users are also able to create an account, sign in, avail of the table booking feature and view bookings, which unregistered users don't have access to.
+Through the booking and the view booking navbar link users can access all their previous bookings, edit and delete them.
 Site user administrators have access to all bookings and all create, edit and delete functionalities.
 The site has been designed to be fully responsive on desktop, laptop, tablet and mobile devices.